There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 The customer journey takes a new turn when the marketing funnel enters its consideration stage.

-As a result, a prospective customer gets to see more targeted brand content and gets offered a range of things: free trials, case study reports, and so on.
+As a result, a prospective customer gets to see more targeted brand content and is offered a range of things: free trials, case study reports, etc.

 4. Intent Stage